 At the moment, two thirds of new donors are women and a third are men.
 It only takes 5 to 10 minutes to fill a blood bag.

-To get started as a blood donor you just need to register and book an appointment.
+To get started as a blood donor you just need to sign up and book an appointment.